 Journalist Mariana van Zeller and chef Michael Voltaggio drive to the US-Mexico border to see a conflict that exists in our own backyard: immigration.
 Mariana and Michael talk to men who search for illegal immigrants and hear stories of migrants trying to cross the border.

-As the last TV crew into Cuba before news of lifting the 50-year embargo, Mariana & Michael go to the communist nation two times to talk about the state of the nation, what has changed, and the future expectations and hopes.
+As the last TV crew into Cuba before news of lifting the 50-year embargo, Mariana and Michael go to the communist nation two times to talk about the state of the nation, what has changed, and the future expectations and hopes.

 Mariana van Zeller and Michael Voltaggio travel to Rwanda, which experienced unprecedented genocide in 1994.
 They visit the Nyamata Church, where thousands of Tutsis were killed, and trek through the mountains to get up-close with the amazing gorilla.